We know what works to end homelessness. Now we need our leaders to commit to our bold solutions, and invest in them at scale.

 Accountability & Transparency

 Ending homelessness requires a comprehensive approach and that means holding everyone–the state, counties and cities–accountable to do their part.
-Our plan would require a statewide homelessness strategy and determine where gaps in the system exist.
+AB 71 would require a statewide homelessness strategy and determine where gaps in the system exist.
 Likewise, local governments would be required to develop evidence based homelessness reduction strategies and set achievable goals for providing housing in their communities and reducing their homelessness populations.